Gabapentin (By mouth)

-- If you take an antacid (such as Di-Gel®, Gaviscon®, Gelusil®, Maalox®, or Mylanta®), wait at least 2 hours before you take gabapentin.
+- If you take an antacid, wait at least 2 hours before you take gabapentin.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney problems or a history of cancer or tumors, depression, or mental illness.
-Tell your doctor if you are receiving kidney dialysis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems or are receiving dialysis.
+Tell your doctor if you have a history of cancer, depression, or mental illness.

-- This medicine can increase thoughts of suicide.
+- This medicine can increase depression and thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.
-Report any unusual thoughts or behaviors that trouble you, especially if they are new or getting worse quickly.
-Let the doctor know if you or anyone in your family has a mental illness or has tried to commit suicide.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.